Categorically Morita equivalent compact quantum groups: Introduction

 The goal of the present paper is to give an algebraic characterization of categorical Morita equivalence for representation categories of compact quantum groups.
 By the Tannaka--Krein type duality for quantum group actions~\citelist{\cite{MR1976459}\cite{MR3121622}\cite{MR3426224}}, bimodule categories over representation categories correspond to C$^*$-algebras with commuting actions of the quantum groups.
 Namely, given commuting actions of compact quantum groups $G_1$ and $G_2$ on a unital C$^*$-algebra $A$, we can consider the category $\DD_A$ of equivariant finitely generated right Hilbert $A$-modules.
 Therefore the precise question we are going to answer is the following: under what conditions is the category $\DD_A$ invertible as a $(\Rep G_2)$-$(\Rep G_1)$-module category?

-Our main result (Theorem~\ref{thm:main}) states that $\DD_A$ is invertible if and only if the actions are separately free, have finite dimensional fixed point algebras $A^{G_1}$ and $A^{G_2}$, and that these algebras sit nicely in $A$ so that the equivariant $A$-modules $A^{G_1} \otimes A$ and $A^{G_2} \otimes A$ are isomorphic in a way that respects the actions of $A^{G_1}$ and $A^{G_2}$, which we call the $G_1$-$G_2$-Morita--Galois condition.
+Our main result (Theorem~\ref{thm:main}) states that $\DD_A$ is invertible if and only if the actions are separately free, have finite dimensional fixed point algebras $A^{G_1}$ and $A^{G_2}$, and that these algebras sit nicely in $A$ so that the equivariant $A$-modules $A^{G_1} \otimes A$ and $A^{G_2} \otimes A$ are isomorphic in a way that respects the actions of $A^{G_1}$ and $A^{G_2}$, which we call the \emph{$G_1$-$G_2$-Morita--Galois condition}.
 When the actions are ergodic, so that the fixed point subalgebras are trivial, we recover the bi-Hopf--Galois condition.

 Finally, let us note that $2$-categories have close connection to the theory of quantum groupoids, and a result of De Commer and Timmermann gives a characterization of categorical Morita equivalence of compact quantum groups in terms of what they call \emph{partial compact quantum groups}~\cite{MR3353033}.
-However, their setting, being quite general, seems to be more complicated than ours when restricted to compact quantum groups.
-The precise relation between the two approaches will be discussed in another paper.
+Their construction gives a `zigzag' of the so-called linking and co-linking quantum groupoids between $G_1$ and $G_2$, as opposed to our one-step construction.
+They also do not give any characterization of the `off-diagonal' parts of the co-linking groupoids, and the overall construction involving Hayashi's canonical partial quantum groups associated with the representation categories of $G_1$ and $G_2$ seems to be more involved than ours.
+At the same time their construction works beyond our setting of compact quantum groups and allows one to capture categorical Morita equivalence of several (partial) compact quantum groups at once.
+It would be an interesting problem to find a characterization of the `off-diagonal' parts of their co-linking groupoids and compare it with our results, but we do not attempt to go in this direction in the present paper.

 The paper consists of four sections and an appendix.
-Section~\ref{sec:prelim} is a recollection of basic notions and results that we use freely throughout the paper.
+Section~\ref{sec:prelim} is a recollection of basic conventions and results that we use freely throughout the paper.

 Section~\ref{sec:Frobenius} is also of preliminary nature.
-Here we discuss Frobenius algebras in C$^*$-tensor categories and modules over them.
+Here we discuss Frobenius algebras in C$^*$-tensor categories and modules over them, and compare such algebras in the category of finite dimensional Hilbert spaces to finite dimensional C$^*$-algebras with prescribed faithful states (Frobenius C$^*$-algebras).
 A large part of this material is surely known to experts, but for the lack of a comprehensive reference we provide proofs of many results.

 Section~\ref{sec:invertible} is the main part of the paper.
-Here we give our characterization of invertible bimodule categories over representation categories.
+Here we formulate and prove our main result indicated above.
+We also provide a one-sided variant (Theorem~\ref{thm:one-sided-Morita-Galois}) which starts from a single quantum group $G$ and its action, and then produces another categorically Morita equivalent quantum group, generalizing the notion of $G$-Hopf--Galois objects.